MYP Individuals & Societies (Humanities)

 - Act as responsible citizens of local and global communities, and

 - Develop inquiry skills that lead towards conceptual understandings of the relationships between individuals, societies and the environments in which they live.

-Students are taught to use the information in a way so they can generate debates, written and visual documents, projects, documented based questions, and oral interventions.
-They either work individually or have the opportunity to work collaboratively, in order to promote the exchange of ideas that enrich the understanding of the different topics.
-Humanities student assignments are assessed using four criteria/objectives: knowing and understanding, investigating, communicating and thinking critically.
+Students are taught to identify relevant information and to use it to generate debates, written and visual documents, projects, document based questions, and oral interventions.
+They either work individually or collaboratively, in order to promote the exchange of ideas that enrich the understanding of the different topics.
+Assignments are assessed using four criteria/objectives: knowing and understanding, investigating, communicating and thinking critically.